-To enroll as a Bachelor's degree candidate, a student must have earned their GED or high school diploma, with a minimum GPA of 2.50 supported by official transcripts.
+To enroll as a Bachelor's degree candidate, a student must have earned their GED or high school diploma.
 Official transcripts must be submitted no later than 16 weeks after the start of the program.
 If official transcripts are not submitted on or before the 16th week into the program, the student will be dismissed.
 Bachelor's degree candidates will enroll in and pay for one semester at a time with a separate enrollment agreement.
 Students may access their first course, a noncredit Orientation, shortly after the initial enrollment is processed.
 Students must receive a passing grade in this course, and their official transcripts must be approved, in order to maintain their student status.